How to Fix Logitech Mouse Lagging in Windows 11, 10

 ADU

 3. Reviews scan results and update the mouse driver.
-If you are using the trial version, you need to click the Update driver next to it.
-However, if you are a registered user, you can update all outdated drivers at once by clicking the Update All button.
+If you use the trial version, click the Update driver next to it.
+However, if you are a registered user, you can update all outdated drivers by clicking the Update All button.

 update all